Why choose this course

 Our MSc Accounting and Finance course is taught by Surrey Business School.
 You'll graduate equipped with the skills needed to work in multinational corporations and be a successful decision-maker in an increasingly complex global financial environment.
 This course is practical in nature and will encourage you to embrace regular opportunities to engage with real business problems throughout your studies.

-We're ranked in the top 10 for business and economics in the UK by the Times Higher Education World University Rankings 2020.
+We're ranked 8th for business and economics in the UK by the Times Higher Education World University Rankings 2022.

 What you will study

 You’ll gain a solid understanding of popular financial and management accounting systems and how they are applied in decision-making.